Multi-site setup and deployment scenarios

-The event management system distributes events between applications on the same physical server or among Optimizely sites on separate servers in a load-balanced environment.
-The event management system in Optimizely is provider-based, and you can use the built-in event provider or develop your own customized one.
-See Event management.
+The event management system distributes events between applications on the same physical server or among CMS sites on separate servers in a load-balanced environment.
+The event management system in CMS is provider-based, and you can use the built-in event provider or develop your own customized one.
+See [Event management](🔗).

 When you use cloud services, the database can be an on-premises SQL database, an Amazon RDS instance, or an Azure SQL Database.
 You define the site database during deployment, see [Install database schema](🔗).